 Contracts are generally offered for an initial period of two years and most are renewable annually after the initial two years.
 Contracts in the international school world are taken VERY seriously and are, literally, binding upon both the school and the employee.
 Breaking a contract is not taken lightly… Candidates should, therefore, make sure they have a thorough understanding of the contractual agreement into which they are entering.

-Will the 2021 Recruiting Fair be in-person, hybrid, or virtual?
+Will the 2021 Recruiting Events be in-person, hybrid, or virtual?

-The 2021 Recruiting Fair will be completely virtual.
+The 2021 Recruiting Events will be completely virtual.
 We are planning numerous virtual engagement events that will connect candidates and recruiters no matter where they are in the world!
-More details will be posted on our site soon.
+Visit www.amisa.us/recruitment-events for more info!

 How do I apply for the Recruiting Fair?

 Apply to become an AMISA candidate.
 All sections of the application must be completed in order for us to review your qualifications and accept you as a candidate.
 If accepted, you will receive instructions on paying the one-time application fee.
 Once accepted you are invited to the AMISA Recruiting Fair.

 What are the benefits and realities of the AMISA Recruiting Fair?